-Plans, plats, and associated detailed requirements as set forth in the stipulations of this resolution and incorporated into the Special Use Permit shall be reviewed and approved by the Town Manager, or his designee, as well as outside agencies, such as NCDOT, OWASA and Duke Energy, where indicated.
+Plans, plats, and associated detailed requirements as set forth in the stipulations of this resolution and incorporated into the Special Use Permit shall be reviewed and approved by the Town Manager, or his designee, as well as outside agencies, such as NC Department of Transportation (NC DOT), Orange Water and Sewer Authority (OWASA) and Duke Energy, where indicated.

-- 3. Design Guidelines Certification: That the submission of each Final Plan includes a signed and sealed certification that the proposed plans comply with the approved Design Guidelines for the University Place project. - 4.
-Subdivision of Lots: That all proposed new lots shall front or have direct access to a public street right-of-way, or a public-street easement, or private street easement that is built to Town standards.
-New lots fronting a private street easement must provide documentation that the lot has direct access to public right of way or public street easement.
-That review and approval of new subdivision lots shall be processed as an administrative approval of a minor subdivision or commercial subdivision during Final Plan Review process.
+- 4. Design Standards Certification: Submission of each Final Plan shall include a signed and sealed certification that the proposed plan complies with the approved Design Standards for the University Place project. - 5.
+Subdivision of Lots: All proposed new lots shall front or have direct access to a public street right-of-way, a public-street easement, or private street easement that is built to Town standards.
+New lots fronting a private street easement must provide documentation that the lot has direct access to public right-of-way or public street easement.
+Review and approval of new subdivision lots shall be processed as an administrative approval of a minor subdivision or commercial subdivision during the Final Plan Review process.